 Check out this perfectly-lit, perfectly posed shot from a craigslist photographer.
 I’m sarcastic if you haven’t noticed.
 WTF is going on in this shot?

 I can’t tell you how many times I heard a friend of the bride say they were upset for hiring someone for mega cheap to document their wedding day.
 They were excited to spend only $300 on their wedding photos but tears flowed after seeing their images.
 I needed to be priced between those guys and the high-priced ones.
 I thought $950 was good.
 It was good, for them, not me…I made no money.

 Not counting the hours spent building your business like website design, contract design, stuff like that, here is a quick break down of money spent.

 - Gas money on average to meet with clients to get jobs, about $50?

 - Internet and website hosting let’s say about $100 a month.

 After about 2 more years I was photographing one wedding a month and then the recession hit.
 2008 was much slower and 2009 was worse.
 Wedding couples were cutting back it seemed.
 It got to the point I couldn’t afford advertising anymore so I stopped.
 The calls stopped.
 The emails stopped.
 Everything stopped.
-I wasn’t getting calls and I got mad A LOT.
+I wasn’t getting calls and I got depressed.
 I wanted to photograph weddings but couldn’t afford to advertise since the market was drying up.

 I missed meeting families and being with them all day.
 People who started out as strangers at the beginning of the wedding day always turned into comfortable conversation with nice people by the end of the night.
 I miss that.
 I was a part of it.
 I got to see all the important parts of weddings (and the closeness they created between families) up close.
 I had a front row seat at the ring exchange and cake cutting and vows.
-Running my wedding photography business was fun and I enjoyed taking care of the couple from beginning to end.
+Running my wedding photography business was fun.
+I enjoyed taking care of the couples from beginning to end.

 What I won’t miss about wedding photography